lbiryukov/qsea/README.md

     - created_date: creation date of the measure, as stored in Qlik Sense
     - modified_date: date of the last modification of the measure, as stored in Qlik Sense

+#### Measure.copy()
+Creates a copy of the master measure in another app

+Args: target_app (App): The target app, where the measure will be copied
+Returns: str: ID of the measure created if successful, None otherwise

 #### Measure.update()
 Updates the measure on the Qlik Sense Server